ehsan363/X-O-Showdown/README.md

 In this game every move made by both players after move three will erase their first move from the previous three moves.
 Therefore there will be only three positions taken by one side at all time (maximum).
 The game will continue until one side wins.

+Feel free to contribute and add features and make changes.
 ## LICENSE

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)